 Marilyn Guggenheim(Board President) - Marilyn grew up in southern California, where she wishes she had the chance at her K-5 school to learn Spanish WLI-style from her many classmates raised in bilingual families!
 She started studying Japanese in college, and learned some family history by living with her mother’s three sisters in their Tokyo childhood home.
 She taught Japanese language and literature at Montana State University for six years, and now enjoys sharing Japanese greetings and songs, memories of and trips to Tokyo, folk tales, anime, and origami with her two sons.
 Building true connection with people through interactive stories and ideas is one of her favorite pastimes.

-Katie Wing, Officer ~ One of our newest board members, Katie Wing, is owner of The Loft Spa Downtown Bozeman.
+Katie Wing (Vice President) - Katie Wing, is owner of The Loft Spa Downtown Bozeman.
 She brings a strong business sense, a commitment to mission-based endeavors, and a commitment and passion for language and cultural diversity to our community.
 We are so excited to have Katie on our board!